Board of Directors and Officers

-Ken Roberts is the Senior Legal Officer is a Senior Legal Officer at the International, Impartial and Independent Mechanism (Syria).
+Ken Roberts is a Senior Legal Officer at the International, Impartial and Independent Mechanism (Syria).

 Heather Ryan is the Open Society Justice Intiative’s representative in Cambodia, monitoring the work of the Extraordinary Chambers in the Courts of Cambodia (Khmer Rouge trials).

 Jayne Stoyles is a lawyer, the first Executive Director of the Canadian Centre for International Justice, and an Ashoka Canada Fellow.

 Kaoru Okuizumi is the Director of the United Nations Team of Experts on Rule of Law / Sexual Violence in Conflict, on assignment from the Justice and Corrections Service of the United Nations Department of Peacekeeping Operations.

 Catherine Cissé van den Muijsenbergh